 When you’re in a breakfast rut, I highly suggest baked donuts.
 Even if you just use a favorite muffin recipe and bake them in a donut pan, they will seem exciting and new to your family.
 These banana donuts are kind of like banana muffins, but with a chocolate glaze on top, they seem more like a treat you’d find at a bakery.

-Either use bananas that are starting to get a lot of brown spots, or use some bananas that you’ve frozen previously because they were too ripe.
+- Bananas – Just like with banana bread, very ripe bananas are the secret to a delicious banana donut.
+Bananas have a binding property – they are one of my favorite egg replacers.
+For this recipe, either use bananas that are starting to get a lot of brown spots, or use some that you’ve frozen previously because they were too ripe.
 If you use frozen bananas, you will need to thaw them before adding them to the batter.

-I like my own gluten free flour blend, but you can use a store bought blend if you like!
-Gluten free blends from Enjoy Life or Namaste Foods usually perform very well in baked good recipes.
+- Gluten Free Flour Blend – I like my own gluten free flour blend, but you can use a store bought blend if you like!
+Gluten free blends from Namaste Foods or 123 Gluten Free usually perform very well in baked good recipes.

 Watch the video below to see how easy it is to make these perfect baked donuts!